raspi/BuildingNAS/README.md

 ## Buying hardware
 * Product is not genuine
-  * Example: cheap "new" LSI 9211-8i HBA's from china in ebay aren't usually genuine hardware and won't work
+  * Example: cheap "new" LSI 9211-8i HBA's from China on ebay aren't usually genuine hardware and may have issues
   * Serial number might not be valid, so ask for serial number to confirm genuine product from manufacturer

 ## SAS Controllers